 Everyone knows avocados are the greatest beauty secret.
 They have a high concentration of essential fatty acids naturally found in skin cells (which keeps your skin smooth and supple).
 When topically applied to the hair and scalp, avow can also stimulate collagen and elastin production.
 Mix a little avo in with sour cream (which contains lactic acid to help exfoliate dead skin cells and clean up any product build-up) and apply to your hair and scalp for about ten minutes before rinsing out.

 Greek yoghurt is packed with protein, which makes up the building block of your hair.
 Greek yogurt also stimulates blood flow to the scalp, encouraging hair growth.
 It contains vitamin B5 (pantothenic acid) and may even help against thinning and hair loss.
-You may recognise pantothenic acid as an ingredient commonly found on hair and skin care product labels.
+You may recognize pantothenic acid as an ingredient commonly found on hair and skin care product labels.

 Did you know spinach helps strengthen your strand?
-Like so many dark green leafy vegetables, it’s packed with amazing nutrients like vitamin A, iron, beta carotene, folate, and vitamin C. Combined, these nutrients work in harmony to promote a healthy scalp and mane, keeping your hair sufficiently moisturised to avoid breakage.
+Like so many dark green leafy vegetables, it’s packed with amazing nutrients like vitamin A, iron, beta carotene, folate, and vitamin C. Combined, these nutrients work in harmony to promote a healthy scalp and mane, keeping your hair sufficiently moisturized to avoid breakage.

 Guavas is known to help fight hair breakage, due to vitamin C. One cup of guava has just 377mg of vitamin C. That’s more than four times the minimum daily recommended amount.
 What a win!